Ground Mount vs Trailer Mounted Sawmills

 Trailer Mounted Sawmills

-This setup is preferred by those who don't plan to mill trees from their own property, but instead want to travel to places with logs and mill them on the spot.
+This setup is preferred by sawyers who want to move their mill to their logs, as opposed to sawyers who want to bring their logs to their mill.
 It's also great for people who own vast acreage or multiple properties, and need to be able to take their equipment wherever it's needed.

 Having the option to take your sawmill anywhere you want opens up a world of opportunities.
 There are lots of advantages to having your mill mobile: